nortikin/sverchok/docs/nodes/field/frame_along_curve.rst

     One of matrix axes (called orientation axis, see **Orientation** parameter below) is supposed to be directed along the curve, but not necessarily precisely.
-Rotation of the matrix along orientation curve define the rotaiton of the space around the curve.
+Rotation of the matrix along orientation curve define the rotation of the space around the curve.
 Scale and skew components of matrices are ignored.
   * **Quaternions**.
 The user provides a list of quaternions, which define rotations around the curve.
 Places of these rotations along the curve are